A Complete Guide to Automation Frameworks

 Automation Testing frameworks are critical components of any effective automated testing process.

-They can minimize maintenance expenses and testing efforts while also providing a greater return on investment (ROI) for QA teams aiming to improve their agile procedures.
+They can minimize maintenance expenses and efforts while also providing a greater return on investment (ROI) for QA teams aiming to improve their agile procedures.

 The purpose of this guide is to walk you through the most prevalent types of frameworks employed today, as well as their merits and downsides.